milager/pet-feeder/README.md

 ![Grabber opening/closing](examples/gif-grabber.gif)

 ### Example of live demo
-This shows how the program works with a "bag-dispenser" on top of the grip that lets out food til the bowl is full (note: in this example the setting for full was very low to demonstrate it closing the bag)
+This shows how the program works with a "bag-dispenser" on top of the grip that lets out food until the bowl is full (note: in this example the setting for full was very low to demonstrate it closing the bag)

 ![bowls full or empty](examples/gif-bag-bowl.gif)